What should I bring?

 Decreasing meal plans is allowed before the semester begins or during the first three (3) weeks of a semester only.
 At any time, residents may increase meal plans.

-We have several layers of security in our residence halls and apartments.
-The first layer is our residents themselves.
+We have several security features in our residence halls and on-campus apartments.
+The first line of security is our residents themselves.
 We encourage all residents to take an active part in providing security on their floors as well as in their building by addressing any unusual activity they encounter.
 If residents are not comfortable asking strangers about what they are doing on their floor, they need to contact an RA or their front desk about the individual or situation.
 All guests should be approved by all roommates and should be carrying a picture ID on them at all times.
 Guests need to be registered at the front desk, so all guests in a building may be accounted for in case of an emergency.
 Also, we would encourage residents to make sure to secure their room or apartment even when occupied.

 Second, we have a card access system to make sure that residents can access their building 24-hours a day.
 All exterior doors in our facilities are locked at 7 p.m., and residents must use their access card to gain entrance to their residence halls.
 After 10 p.m., IDs are checked as well, and all guests must be registered and escorted into the building.
 This system, is only as good as the residents allow; residents must confront people trying to “tailgate” into the building.
 This means that persons not in possession of an appropriate access card should not be permitted to enter the building without a host.
 Residents need to close doors behind them securely or make the person walk around to the front of the building to make sure they are registered as a guest and escorted by their host.

 All of our facilities are staffed 24-hours a day, seven days a week with someone at the front desk, and RAs and staff are available to address concerns if they arise.
-The campus is patrolled by our own department of safety and transportation as well as the Springfield Police who are assigned to the Missouri State substation.
+The campus is patrolled by our own Department of Safety and Transportation as well as the Springfield Police who are assigned to the Missouri State substation.

 Because the University cannot be held accountable for loss, damage or theft of any student's personal property, all students are highly encouraged to purchase "renter's insurance" or to verify adequate coverage on their parent's family insurance.
 Students who live in Monroe Apartments are required to provide proof of renter's insurance.
-For more information regarding residence hall personal property insurance, please visit National Student Services, Inc., Progressive, or College Student Insurance.
-These companies provide competitive personal property insurance coverage for residence hall students.

 Campus maps, including the interactive Bear Line shuttle map, are available online and also on our MSU Mobile app.